Apertochrysa

 Apertochrysa is a genus of green lacewings in the family Chrysopidae.
 There are 183 described species in the genus.

 Taxonomy

 This genus was originally described in 1990 by Xing-ke Yang and Chi-kun Yang under the name of Navasius.
-The name was a homonym of Navasius Esben-Petersen, 1936, a species of antlion, so a replacement name of Dichochrysa was proposed by Yang in 1991.
+The name was a junior homonym of Navasius Esben-Petersen, 1936, a species of antlion, so a replacement name of Dichochrysa was proposed by Yang in 1991.
 However, a ruling by the International Commission on Zoological Nomenclature instead maintained priority of the name Pseudomallada Tsukaguchi, 1995, thereby renaming the species previously described under the name of Dichochrysa.
-Further taxonomic work in 2021 synonymized those genera under Apertochrysa.
+Further taxonomic work in 2021 by Breitkreuz, Duelli, and Oswald synonymized those genera under Apertochrysa Tjeder, 1966.

 Distribution

-Apertochrysa is a Holarctic genus.
-Five species are described from North America.
+Apertochrysa is a subcosmopolitan genus.
 The majority of species are known from the Palearctic region, particularly from the continents of Asia and Africa.

 Species

 The following 183 species are currently classified under Apertochrysa: